-This is probably partially due to the Alaskan “can do” attitude and also to the fact that there are only 14,336 miles of public roads in Alaska, which puts it well behind the other largest states, as you can see in this chart:
+This is probably partially due to the Alaskan “can do” attitude—and the fact that there are only 14,336 miles of public roads in Alaska, which puts it well behind the other largest states, as you can see in this chart:

 Miles of Public Roads: